SMASTER4/smaster4s-timer/README.md

 The only thing you need to do is build and install it with this [guide](https://github.com/SMASTER4/smaster4s-inis/blob/main/README.md).

 #### CMake
+CMake can generate files for other build system and is platform independent.
+It is a build system for build systems to say simple.
+It is used in this project to allow for platform and build system independent building.
 To verify that CMake is installed on the right version try running:
 ```bash
 cmake --version